lang-programming/lang-interpreter/README.md

 # Lang Interpreter

-The Java reference implementation of the Lang Interpreter
+The Standard Lang reference implementation of the Lang Programming language

 ## Features